 During the ceremony, everyone stands, hats removed, heads’ bowed, hands by side or clasped in front.
 Don’t sit down until you are sure the Elder has finished speaking.
 Do not talk, text or take phone calls during the ceremony.
 Be in the moment and ask the group or audience to also be in the moment.

 When the Elder has completed the ceremony, thank them and their companion.
 Ensure they are guided to the quiet room and offer the honoraria at that time, not in front of the audience/group.
 Once they are ready to make their way home, usher them to the front door and ensure their transportation is cued up.

-If you are on a first name basis with an Elder should you use it out in public?
-Use caution as people may not know you are on a first name basis and may be offended with your use of first name.
+If you are on a first-name basis with an Elder should you use it out in public?
+Use caution as people may not know you are on a first-name basis and may be offended by your use of the first name.